12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 - Breakfast: If you aren’t eating at your hotel, note that many cafes start around 9:00–10:00 AM.

-- The “Apetizer” Trap: Many people told us servers would put olives and bread on the table automatically (and charge for them).
+- The “Apetizer” Trap: While we read that servers typically bring olives and bread on the table automatically (and charge for them).
 In our experience, authentic vegan restaurants in Lisbon don’t do this without asking.
 If you find items on your table that you didn’t order, simply ask the server politely to remove them so you aren’t charged for something you won’t eat.

 - Water: Most places will automatically bring a bottle of filtered water, which typically isn’t free.
 If you want free tap water, you must explicitly ask for it.